specklesystems/speckle-docs-OLD/user/ui.md

 ## Receiving Data

-Speckle allows you to send and receive from the same stream.
-To switch a Sender to a Receiver, just click the double arrow button on the top right hand corner of the stream card.

-On a Receiver, you get a new button which lets you control which commit you want to receive.
+For streams in Receiver mode, the central button lets you control which commit's data you want to receive.
 You can either choose to stay up to date with the latest commit or stick to a specific commit.
 Just press the Commit button and select your desired option.

 If you choose to stay on the "latest" commit, you won't be updated automatically.
 You'll see a notification that things have changed and you will be prompted to click the "Receive" button to sync up.

 ![desktopui-switch-cards](https://user-images.githubusercontent.com/7717434/106739209-c5dc6f80-6610-11eb-8625-01b19240c612.gif)

-On a Receiver card, receiving is as easy as pressing the blue "Receive" button.
+Similar to sending, just hit the big blue "Receive" button to start pulling in data.
 If you've never received the data before, the connector will fetch all the objects from your Speckle server.
 If you have already received some of the objects before, the process will be quicker as the objects will be fetched from your local cache.